open-edge-platform/app-orch-catalog/app-orch-tutorials/httpbin/README.md

 - Sets Secure Headers like COOP, COEP, CORP and CSP in the response.
   - These are useful for testing and debugging, but not required for the application to work.

-Without these most functions will work.
+Without these though most functions will still work with App Service Proxy.

 ## Testing /headers